Breinify/brein-api-library-ruby/README.md

 That's it!
 The call will be invoked.

-The following snippets shows a different approach and the fields that are currently supported:
+The following snippets shows a different approach:

 ```Ruby